-- 8.5 This funding has provided the foundation to establish the GMEF and the capacity to develop and fund more projects.
-It has also set up the legal and governance structures necessary to receive and disburse funding. - 8.6 Given that, it is proposed that the Greater Manchester Green Spaces Fund be administered and delivered as a distinct and separate fund under the umbrella of the GMEF.
+8.6 Given that, it is proposed that the Mayor's Green Spaces Fund be administered and delivered as a distinct and separate fund under the umbrella of the GMEF.
 A cap of 12% in terms of a management fee for the fund is proposed.

-9. Opportunities/Risks
+9.0 Opportunities/Risks